guildenstern70/SmartQuark/README.md

 external Postgres database and specify its coordinats as environment variables, as shown in 'run-native-example.sh' script.

-First, download and install GRAALVM CE Java 11 v.21
+First, download and install GraalVM CE Java 11 v.21.3 - the PostegreSQL JDBC driver at the moment is not working with GraalVM CE Java 17 edition, you need the Java 11 edition.

-    export GRAALVM_HOME=/Library/Java/JavaVirtualMachines/graalvm-ce-java11-21.1.0/Contents/Home
+    export GRAALVM_HOME=/Library/Java/JavaVirtualMachines/graalvm-ce-java11-21.3.0/Contents/Home

 install native extensions

-    cd /Library/Java/JavaVirtualMachines/graalvm-ce-java11-21.1.0/Contents/Home/bin
+    cd /Library/Java/JavaVirtualMachines/graalvm-ce-java11-21.3.0/Contents/Home/bin
     ./gu install native-image

 Now, you can create a native executable using: `./build-native`.
-You can then execute your native executable with: `./build/smartquark-[version]-runner`
+You can then execute your native executable with `run-native.sh` script.

+### Creating a container

+Build Docker image using

+    docker build -f src/main/docker/Dockerfile.jvm -t guildenstern70/smart-quark .

+You can test it with

+    docker run -i --rm -p 8080:8080 guildenstern70/smart-quark

-### Creating a Docker native executable
+### Creating a container with native executable

 Unless you are using the same Linux OS of the target deployment machine, if you need to deploy in Docker, you need also to "build" in Docker.
-Doing so, it requires a lot of resources to give to your Docker environment.
+Doing so, Docker requires a lot of resources.

 Be sure to have Docker with at least 8 GB and 6 CPUs.